5 Easy Ways to Make Vegetables Taste Good

 3. Don’t Be Afraid of Salt

 Samrin Nosrat’s book, Salt, Fat, Acid, Heat: Mastering the Elements of Good Cooking, suggests using one scant teaspoon of fine grain sea salt per pound of veggies.
 That may seem like a lot, but salt enhances the flavor of food, and will make most everything you cook taste better, not salty.
 Your taste buds will cry for help from over-salting before you add unhealthful amounts of salt.
-There are many varieties, my favorites being sea salt or kosher salt.
+There are many types of salt out there, my favorites being fine sea salt or kosher salt for everyday use.

 4. Don’t Be Afraid of Fat

 Fat enhances flavor, helps determine texture, and aids the nutrient absorption of fat-soluble vitamins found in some vegetables.
 Our bodies need fat to function, and there are many healthy fats to choose from when cooking vegetables.
 So coat those veggies in olive oil when roasting, put the butter on the green beans, and pan-fry those zucchini fritters.
 Some of my favorite fats to use with vegetables include extra-virgin olive oil, butter, pasture raised pork lard, and refined coconut oil for high heat cooking.